 Hi!
 Thanks for being interested in why I chose to join Baptist Mid-Missions.
 I first learned of Baptist Mid-Missions from my mom and her parents, William and Lucille Patterson.
-Grandpa and Grandma Patterson served with Baptist Mid-Missions for about 50 years.
+My Grandfather and Grandmother Patterson served with Baptist Mid-Missions for about 50 years.
 Even after retiring, they continued working in the ministries they had been involved in until, for health reasons, they had to slowly cut back on their ministry time.
 My siblings, cousins, and I always loved to hear ministry stories from them.
-Grandpa would share story after story around the dinner table.
+Grandfather would share story after story around the dinner table.
 After cleaning up from the meal we would go into the living room where we would often watch a short movie and then talk about the lessons we learned from it.
-That conversation was always ended with more stories from their time as missionaries.
+Those conversations often ended with more stories from their time as missionaries.
 Time with my Patterson grandparents was always filled with life stories and lessons we could learn from their experience.
-As my grandparents grew older, my mother would use what she remembered as the oldest of five, to prompt Grandpa’s stories.
+As my grandparents grew older, my mother would use what she remembered as the oldest of five, to prompt Grandfather’s stories.

 I am so grateful for where God has brought me and excited for where He will take me!